 Pea shoots make for an original, pretty, and ultra tender salad.
 The edible leaves of the garden pea plant, the shoots are harvested young, within a month of their sprouting, and their stems and adorable tendrils are edible too.
-With a bright, grassy green flavor, they mix well with more mature peas as a beautiful spring salad made hearty in this recipe with the addition of bacon.
+With a bright, grassy-green flavour, they mix well with more mature peas as a beautiful spring salad made hearty in this recipe with the addition of bacon.
 Mint and peas are a classic combo.
 If you happen to have fresh mint on hand—or growing in your garden—scatter thinly sliced or torn leaves over each serving.
-A fabulous opener to a warm weather meal, this salad is also great lunchbox fare, packed with some flatbread or a vegetable wrap.

 Ready cooked bacon

 Uncooked green peas